Alluxio/alluxio/docs/en/contributor/Contributor-Tools.md

 7. In Intellij, start Alluxio master 2 process by selecting `Run > Run > AlluxioMaster-2`
 8. Prepare the RamFS and format the Alluxio Worker with `bin/alluxio-mount.sh SudoMount && bin/alluxio formatWorker`
 9. In Intellij, start Alluxio worker process by selecting `Run > Run > AlluxioWorker`
+10. In Intellij, start Alluxio job master process by selecting `Run > Run > AlluxioJobMaster`
-10. In Intellij, start Alluxio job worker process by selecting `Run > Run > AlluxioJobWorker`
+11. In Intellij, start Alluxio job worker process by selecting `Run > Run > AlluxioJobWorker`
-11. Verify the HA Alluxio cluster is up, Run`bin/alluxio fsadmin journal quorum info -domain MASTER`, and you will get message like this:
+12. Verify the HA Alluxio cluster is up, Run`bin/alluxio fsadmin journal quorum info -domain MASTER`, and you will get message like this:
 ```console
 Journal domain	: MASTER
 Quorum size	: 3